2007 Spike! tourney

 Some of the other teams at the tourney

-My third opponant was one of the Vancouver lads, Lee E., who played Chaos (finally a different team to face ) He was a great opponant and we only managed a 1-1 tie, but I beat him 3-0 in CAS.
+My third opponant was one of the Vancouver lads, Lee E., who played Chaos (finally a different team to face :roll: :wink: ) He was a great opponant and we only managed a 1-1 tie, but I beat him 3-0 in CAS.

-Last game on saturday had me facing Tom R from Calgary and his Pro Elf team (and he was the eventual winner) and I lost 1-2 (edged him 2-1 in CAS, couldn't break his armour or score any CAS until near the end of the second half )
+Last game on saturday had me facing Tom R from Calgary and his Pro Elf team (and he was the eventual winner) and I lost 1-2 (edged him 2-1 in CAS, couldn't break his armour or score any CAS until near the end of the second half :roll: )

 The large scale board built by the Vancouver boys using 40mm squares.